naivoder/containers/README.md

 # containers
-Docker code and experiments.
+:whale: Docker code and experiments.
 Having fun with containers!